discoleo/R/Physics & Chemistry/Defense/NuclearTests.md

 3. Imaging the nuclear blast
   - may be challenging due to the proximity of the camera to the actual blast (when the blast is conducted in a tunnel);
+  - possibly useful technologies: microscope/telescope and optic fibers (fiber-optic endoscopy) can transmit the light to a high speed camera further away (e.g. in a 2nd chamber away from the bomb);

 4. Magnetic impulse
   - various studies on strong magnetic impulses; but may be incompatible with points 1-3.